 New Year’s—a time where many celebrate (or mourn) what has transpired over the last year and revel (hopefully) in anticipation of what’s to come.
 No doubt, the nation’s capital is ready for 2020, with many restaurants and bars hosting a night of nights with prix fixe menus and Champagne toasts.

-From a sublime French feast to elevated diner dishes and warm bowls of pasta, here’s where to head this New Year’s Eve in D.C. and wipe that slate clean.
+From a five-course Mexican feast to a lavish three-MICHELIN-star affair, here’s where to head this New Year’s Eve in D.C. and wipe that slate clean.

 “A stone’s throw from the White House, this plush brasserie cuts an opulent figure," say inspectors of Hakan Ilhan's plush eatery on 16th St. NW.
 Executive chef Keith Bombaugh and team are serving up a four-course menu (with a complimentary glass of Champagne) for $95 per person.
 Guests can expect dishes like smoke-roasted sweet carrot tartare; boudin blanc with poppy seed brioche purée; beef Wellington with potato mille-feuille; and chocolate-orange mousse with Cognac hazelnut butter and Grand Marnier sorbet for dessert.

 Executive chef Nilesh Singhvi is offering a three-course menu for $55 per person and a five-course menu for $85 per person over two seatings at his Penn Quarter stalwart.
 Dishes include an amuse bouche of roasted butternut squash shorba